 It is possible to defend yourself against DUI charges.
 While every case is different, The Ansara Law Firm may be able to help you raise a number of defenses, including a faulty breathalyzer/ BAC test.
 You may also be able to argue insufficient evidence or that a violation of your constitutional rights occurred and that evidence against you should be suppressed.

 The best option if you wish to defend yourself against Fort Lauderdale DUI charges is to speak with an experienced Boward County DUI lawyer to learn about what defenses may be available in your particular situation.How Can A Lawyer Help Me?

 Hiring a lawyer is the best way to respond to DUI charges.
 Your DUI attorney will explain your legal rights and review your case to provide you with details on the best course of action for avoiding the serious consequences of a DUI.

-If you have been charged with DUI in Broward, call The Ansara Law Firm today for your free initial consultation at (954) 761-4011!
-You can also contact us online.
-It only takes a minute to call, but it can make all the difference in the world.
+If you have been charged with DUI in Fort Lauderdale, call The Ansara Law Firm today for your free initial consultation at (954) 761-4011.